Classic DP: 0-1 Knapsack Problem

 return dp[N][W]

-The final step is to translate the pseudocode into code and handle some edge cases.
+Final step: Translate the pseudocode into real code and handle edge cases.

-might be less than 0, leading to an array index out of bounds:
+might be less than 0, which could cause an array index error:

 // base case has been initialized